The Ocean Observing and Modeling Group

-in the Department of Marine, Earth & Atmospheric Sciences of North Carolina State University.
+The Ocean Observing and Modeling Group (OOMG) conducts innovative marine research in the Department of Marine, Earth & Atmospheric Sciences at North Carolina State University.

 Coastal circulation dynamics